fossabot/filemeta/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+Follow these simple example steps to get a local copy up and running.

 ### Prerequisites